New Zealand is a natural wonder… No doubt about it. From the volcanic landscape of the North Island to the snow-capped mountains of the South Island.

-It’s just a simply stunning place to visit, and that is before you get into anything else that New Zealand has to offer.
+The landscapes alone make it a stunning place to visit, and that is before you get into anything else that the island nation has to offer.

-Fun Fact: While New Zealand only appears to be a small country on the map, it’s actually larger than the UK and only a bit smaller than Japan.
-That said, it holds a much smaller population.
-So it will take you more than just a couple of days to see what it has to offer.
+Did you know, that while New Zealand only appears to be a small country on the map, it’s actually larger than the UK and only marginally smaller than Japan?
+So it’s going to take you more than just a couple of days to discover all the country has to offer.

 Internet/Mobile Phones/Data in New Zealand

-From my experience, there is no real difference between Spark or Vodafone in the cities.
-However, if you are planning on visiting some of the more regional areas around New Zealand, maybe you are renting a campervan and road-tripping around, then Spark tends to have better coverage in those areas.
+From my experience, there is no real difference between Spark and Vodafone if you plan to spend all your time in the big in the cities.
+It’s once you head out to some of the more rural/regional areas of New Zealand, especially if you are renting a campervan and road-tripping around, that is when Spark tends to have better coverage.

-It’s also worth noting that even though some hotels (definitely not all) do offer WiFi, it can be horrendous slow.
+It’s also worth noting that even though some hotels (definitely not all) do offer WiFi, it can be horrendous slow in some places.

 Rental Cars in New Zealand

-New Zealand is a great place to explore and while there are a couple of bus services to get you between cities (no intercity trains though) and some of the key attractions, the best way to really explore the country properly is to have a car.
+New Zealand is a great place to explore, and while there are a couple of bus services that will get you between the cities and some of the key attractions, the best way to really explore the country is to have a car.

-All the big-name rental car companies have a presence in New Zealand, but they tend to be quite expensive.
+All the big-name rental car companies have a presence in New Zealand, but they tend to be somewhat expensive.

-Now don’t let any of the information freak you out.
+Please don’t let any of the information freak you out.
 New Zealand is really one of those countries best explored by car.
-You just make sure that you account for that in your planning and keep a bit more room in your budget to cover these costs than you might expect at home.
+In fact, its an enjoyable country to explore by road.
+I’ve just tried to give you all the information I can so that you can include it in your planning and budget.

 Getting Around New Zealand

-As I just mentioned, having a car will make your life a lot easier to get around New Zeland.
+As I just mentioned, having a car will make your life so much easier getting around New Zealand.

-Mass transit has been a bit of an afterthought in the small country, in fact, boats were one of the primary forms of transport for a long time in New Zealand.
+I’m sure that even the locals will admit that mass transit (public transport) has been a bit of an afterthought in the small country, in fact, boats were one of the primary forms of transport for a long time in New Zealand.

-Nowadays infrastructure like motorways and trains are slowly being built u, particularly around Auckland as the city continues to grow.
-Other cities tend to rely on the good network of bus services they’ve developed over the years.
+That said, they are trying to play catch up, and nowadays infrastructure like motorways and trains are slowly being built up, particularly around Auckland as the city continues to grow.
+As for the other cities tend around New Zealand, they rely on the good network of bus services they’ve developed over the years.

-Once you get outside the cities, you definitely going to want to have a car.
-And as I’ve said before driving around New Zealand really is the best way to properly explore the country.
+Outside of the cities, there really isn’t any other option than having a car.
+And as I’ve said before driving around New Zealand really is the best way to explore the country properly.

-Just another tip about driving in New Zealand, navigation can be a little tricky so I find it be handy to use a service like Google Maps to save myself from getting too lost.
+Just another tip about driving in New Zealand, navigation can be a little tricky.
+Especially once you get off the main roads.
+So I find it handy to use a service like Google Maps on my phone to guide me along my route and save myself from getting lost.

-I’ve found in the past what appeared to be a major road from looking at maps and route numbers turned out to be small single-lane tracks and as a result, I’ve missed many turnoffs and alike.
+I’ve found in the past what appeared to be a major road from looking at maps and route numbers turned out to be small single-lane tracks, and as a result, I’ve missed many turnoffs before.

 Money in New Zealand – Credit Cards/Cash

-Depending on the exchange rate at the time $1AUD (Australian Dollar) will buy you roughly between $1.20NZD and $1.01NZD as some general advice.
-Definitely look up the most recent exchange rate while planning your trip.
+Depending on the exchange rate at the time, $1AUD (Australian Dollar) will buy you somewhere between $1.20NZD and $1.01NZD.
+But don’t rely on me, definitely look up the most recent exchange rate while planning your trip.

 Tipping: Another thing to note is that tipping is not a common occurrence in New Zealand nor is it expected.
-That said if you feel staff you have dealt have done an exceptional job, no doubt they will appreciate it.
+That said, if you feel the staff have done an exceptional job, they will undoubtedly appreciate it.

 Keeping Healthy in New Zealand

-For New Zealand, specifically though, treat it like any modern country you might travel to.
-The tap water is generally fine to drink and you’ll find that pharmacies and medical services fairly easy to locate throughout the country.
+Tap water in New Zealand is generally fine to drink, and you’ll find that pharmacies and medical services are fairly easy to locate throughout the country.

-One thing I would really recommend, particularly if you are looking to enjoy some of the adventure sports that New Zealand is famous for around Queenstown and Rotorua, is to invest in some travel insurance.
+One thing key thing I would recommend, particularly if you are looking to enjoy some of the adventure sports that New Zealand is famous for, especially around Queenstown and Rotorua, is to invest in some travel insurance.

 New Zealand’s Immigration and Customs